open-component-model/ocm/README.md

 An example of how to use the `ocm` CLI in a Makefile can be found in [`examples/make`](examples/make/Makefile).

 More comprehensive examples can be taken from the [`components`](components) contained in this repository.
-[Here](components/helmdemo/README.md) a complete component build including a multi-arch image is done and finally packaged into a CTF archive which can be transported into an OCI repository.
-See the readme files for details.

 ## GPG Public Key